Owen Miller Player Props: Brewers vs. Giants

 Owen Miller At The Plate

-- Miller is hitting .333 with nine doubles, four home runs and four walks.
+- Miller is hitting .324 with nine doubles, four home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.